 - (A) Service entries and back of house functions must be internal. - (B) Internal loading docks: (i) should be located away from primary street facades and pedestrian routes; (ii) should be a maximum of 30 feet wide if unscreened; and (iii) should provide a closable opaque gate or door that can block the loading area from the public right of way during times when it is not in use. - (3) Façade standards.
 The following design standards apply to facades: - (A) Transparency is required for a minimum of 30% of the total area of each façade. - (B) Building entries must be architecturally prominent and clearly visible from the street. - (C) Blank walls longer than 30 feet in length are prohibited.
-Where blank walls occur, horizontal or vertical articulation is required.

-Changes in pl ane mus of no le A minimum of one change in plane is required for lation, such as an offset, reveal, recess, or projection. less than 24 inches and a depth of at least eight inches and niches. cornices. (ii) Architectural details such as raised bands and (iii) Architecturally prominent entrance. (iv) Attached tower or turret. (v) Awnings. (vi) Change in material. (c) underground. ed Parking. parking is pro E-street parking must be located at grade level or (1) For a Special Project, all off-street parking must be located underground.
+Where blank walls occur, horizontal or vertical articulation is required such as: - (i) A minimum of one change in plane is required for each 30 feet of horizontal or vertical articulation, such as an offset, reveal, recess, or projection.
+Changes in plane must have a width of no less than 24 inches and a depth of at least eight inches and may include columns, planters, arches, and niches;

+cornices;

+- (ii) Architectural details such as raised bands and

+- (iii) Architecturally prominent entrance;

+- (iv) Attached tower or turret;

+- (v) Awnings; or

+- (vi) Change in material.

+- (c) Required Parking.
+All off-street parking must be located at and above grade in structured parking or underground, except a maximum 10% of provided parking is permitted for surface parking.

+- (1) For a Special Project, all off-street parking must be located underground.

 SEC.
+51P-.115.
+SIGNS.

-51P 115.
-SIGN S. (a) Signs 1 must comply w vith the p provisions for business zoning districts in Article VII. (b) This di istrict is consid lered on e lot for purposes of sign regulations.
-SEC11 6.
-SUSTAINAH BLE DE SIGN FEATURES FOR A SPECIAL PROJECT. energy shall for the distric be locat quare feet of photovoltaic cells for producing solar h building, with a total of 6,000 square feet required (b) Recycling con ntainers shall be available for all users. level within (c) the distr ty charg ging for at two vehicles must be provided at grade be provided a (d) at grade Charging area level within th commodate a minimum of five (5) vehicles each must et.
+- (a) Signs must comply with the provisions for business zoning districts in Article VII. - (b) This district is considered one lot for purposes of sign regulations.

+SEC- .116.
+SUSTAINABLE DESIGN FEATURES FOR A SPECIAL PROJECT.

+- (a) A minimum 1,000 square feet of photovoltaic cells for producing solar energy shall be located on the roof of each building, with a total of 6,000 square feet required for the district. - (b) Recycling containers shall be available for all users. - (c) Two electric scooter or bicycle charger areas must be provided at grade level within the district and accessible to the open space areas.
+Charging areas to accommodate a minimum of five vehicles each. - (d) Drip irrigation shall be utilized for maintenance of plantings - (e) Condensate from mechanical equipment must be captured and reused for irrigation. - (f) Detention and rainwater harvesting shall be utilized for irrigation. - (g) Roofs.

-- (e) Drip irrigation shall be utilized for maintenance of plantings - (f) Condensate from mechanical equipment must be captured and reused for irrigation. - (g) Detention and rainwater harvesting shall be utilized for irrigation. - (h) Roofs. - (1) A minimum of 18 percent of the roof area identified on the development plan shall be covered with improvements that minimize heat production such as turf, synthetic turf, raised planters, photovoltaic cells, swimming pools, water features, and shade structures. - (2) Light colored roof materials that minimize cooling loads shall be employed on all roofs.
+- (1) A minimum of 18 percent of the roof area identified on the development plan shall be covered with improvements that minimize heat production such as turf, synthetic turf, raised planters, photovoltaic cells, swimming pools, water features, and shade structures. - (2) Light colored roof materials that minimize cooling loads shall be employed on all roofs.